In its new federal budget, the Australian government has proposed changes to existing rules related to tax residency in Australia.

 These changes are designed to simplify and clarify the rules for determining whether an individual is taxed as a resident on worldwide income, or as a foreign resident taxed on only Australian-source income and gains from taxable Australian property.

-Although simplification may help in determining tax status, the issue will be what are the specifics to the bright line test and the measureable objective “factors”.
+Although simplification may help in determining tax status, the issue will be what are the specifics to the bright line test and the measurable objective “factors”.
 Moreover, Australians HNWIs may find themselves being forced to redomicile to other jurisdictions such as Portugal under that country’s non-habitual tax regime and Golden Visa program.